hwayne/alloydocs/techniques/boolean-fields.rst

 The ``Boolean`` module
 ---------------------------

 If subtyping is insufficient, you can also use the :mod:`boolean` module.
-This is generlaly not recommended.
+This is generally not recommended.